sorbaathens/academic-website/content/get_involved/_index.md

 ## Donate to one of our [trail funds](/donate/)

+We have several ways to donate: [Paypal](https://www.paypal.com/donate/?token=IDVd4hJA-AVsHDF04wq-nTh5xi_0zUFsQfsB5mFktWIdzZhalq3jM09fIVJFF6m2N5B3iG&country.x=US&locale.x=US), [Trail Care](https://www.trail.care/), [Luv Trails](https://www.luvtrails.com/), and [Amazon Smile](https://smile.amazon.com/ch/45-4076792),

 * * *

 ## Land managers & owners

-Are you a land manager or private land owner interested in planning and building multi-use trails open to the public?
+Are you a land manager or private land owner interested in planning and building sustainable multi-use trails open to the public?
 If so please [contact us](mailto:sorbaathens.org)!
 We can add you as additional insured on our liability policy in exchange for opening trails on your property and signing a memorandum of understanding with us.

 * * *

 ## Join our mailing list

 Our applogies that the email list has been silent, expect to see quarterly email starting back soon.
-See [news](/news/) and [events](/events/) for the most up to date content!
+For now see [news](/news/) and [follow our google calendar](/events/) for the most up to date content!

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">